-Under copyright law, as well as common courtesy, using someone else's work as a reference is considered making a derivative work, and is only allowed with permission, even if you are working in a different medium or making changes to it.
+Using someone else's work as a reference for your art is considered making a derivative work, and is only allowed under copyright law with permission, even if you are working in a different medium or making changes to it.

 You may not sell the resulting piece or license it (free or otherwise) to be used for editorial or commercial purposes.

-If you show the piece anywhere online or offline, it MUST be titled/captioned "After Richard Tallent, [year]", where [year] is the year I created the photograph (the first 4 digits of the reference number here on my web site).
+Whether exhibited online or offline, the work must be captioned "After Richard Tallent, [year]", where [year] is the year I created the original piece (the first 4 digits of the reference number).
 This convention has been used by artists for centuries.

-Linking or tagging my social media account or web site is appreciated but not required.
-Please do NOT tag the model(s) unless you've asked them first.
+Linking or tagging me is appreciated but not required.
+Please do NOT tag model(s) without their direct permission.

-You must anonymize the model's face or other identifying features (such as unique tattoos).
-My model release, which covers the model's release of their rights of publicity or privacy, does not extend to derivative works by other artists.
+You must anonymize the model's identifying features (such as unique tattoos).
+My model release, which covers the models' release of their rights of publicity or privacy, does not extend to other artists.